|

 The chief executive of Rio Tinto-controlled NZAS, Gretta Stephens, said the company was "disappointed" by the decision and would consider its options.
 She said "My main focus at this time is making sure our employees have the information and support they need to keep working together safely in these tough market conditions.”

-China(Guangzhou)Int’l Metal &Metallurgy Exhibition
+-The 17th China(Guangzhou)Int’l Metal &Metallurgy Exhibition